bu-bioinfo-comp-workshops/bu-bioinfo-comp-workshops.github.io/workshops/workshop_4/workshop_4_instructions.md

 - [Workshop 4: Background Slides](../workshop_4_background_slides/index.html)

 # Problem Statement
-The excavation has yielded several bone samples from different individuals.
-Your PI wants to know how these ancient mitochondrial genomes compare to each other and to modern samples.
+A collection of microbe genome samples has been obtained from different environments.
+Your PI wants to know how these microbe genomes compare to each other and to reference genomes.
 Your job is to:
-- Download multiple ancient mitochondrial genome FASTA files from a public resource (e.g., AADR or NCBI)
+- Download multiple microbe genome FASTA files from a public resource (e.g., NCBI)
 - Automate the analysis to compute statistics (sequence length, GC content) for each sample
 - Generate comparative plots (e.g., GC content distribution)
 - Summarize your approach and findings in a brief report